ChildrensMercyResearchInstitute/Docent_app/Docker_build/README.md

   - `datapath`: Path to a data directory generated using the `export_seurat_to_rds.r` script
   - `individual_remapping`: Path to a saved R data.frame specifying any necessary mappings between individuals in the single-cell data and those in the genotype data
-  - `mongo` section: Specifies the location and credentials for the Mongo-based genotype database
   - `cores`: Maximum number of threads to use during a single request